 These perceptions might not be 100% true in every case.
 However, this is just the general perception.
 It is great if you are someone who does not pay attention to what other people have to say.
 Do remember, in many professions, people fail to get hired because of a visible tattoo.
 This includes the job of a cabin crew, Starbucks, The Army, the Airforce or in the hospitality industry.

 So, keep in mind all the factors mentioned above.
 Instead of getting a neck tattoo that you could regret getting later, give it a good thought before getting inked.

-What exactly are neck tattoos?
+What exactly are Neck Tattoos?

 When one places a tattoo in the region between the chin and the collarbone, it is considered to be a neck tattoo.
-This region was not very popular for getting inked for a long while.
+This region was not very popular for getting tattoos for a long while.
 Usually, it is the arms and legs that one would first think of if they planned to get a tattoo.

 Getting a tattoo on the back of the neck is a safe bet.
 Under normal circumstances, nobody can see it the first time they meet you.
 If you have long hair it is even better; you can conveniently let your hair down whenever you think it is appropriate even when neck tattoos are small.

 What you need to know before you get a Neck Tattoos

 Getting a neck tattoo is the most painful tattoo you could ever get.
 Getting inked on the arms, the back or the legs is relatively much easier when compared to getting a tattoo on your neck.
 This is because your neck is not protected by a thick layer of fat like in the case of legs or back.
 The skin around the neck is quite thin which makes it very easy for the tattoo needle to get uncomfortably close to the bone.